exosite/industrial_iot_schema/channel-signal_io_schema.md

 ![Device Interface Diagram](device_interface_diagram.png)

 ## Device / Gateway Channel Configuration Schema
 This section defines the Channel Configuration object (sometimes called a device or gateway template).
-This is the 'contract' for each individual device as to what channels of data it will be sending.
-The idea is data used by ExoSense flows as 'Channels' to and from devices.
-These device channel sources can then be mapped as sources to Asset signals in the ExoSense application.
+This is the 'contract' for each individual device as to what channels of data it will be sending and optionally be controlling.
+The concept is data used by ExoSense flows as **Channels** to and from devices.
+These device channel sources can then be mapped to digital twin Asset signals in the ExoSense application.

 A gateway or device will require some level of configuration in order to do several things:

-1. Know what information to read off of a fieldbus or IO
+1. Know what information to read off of / write to a fieldbus or IO
 2. Translate that information from machine-readable and terse input to Murano, back into contextual and human readable data ready to be taken into ExoSense - i.e. a signal object
 3. Provides a consistent way for standardizing interfaces so that analytic apps downstream are able to consume this common data type.